 - Slowly whisk in the coconut milk, a quarter cupful at a time, followed by the almond or soy milk.

 - Whisk in the salt, garlic, cayenne, and saffron water.
-Heat the sauce over medium, whisking frequently, till it boils.
+Heat the sauce over medium, whisking frequently, till it boils and thickens slightly.
 Reduce heat to low and keep warm.

 - Pour half of the sauce over the layer of potatoes, using a ladle or large spoon to make sure the potatoes are evenly covered with sauce.
 Put the sauce back on the stovetop over low heat to keep warm.